namtoki/English/memo/meeting.md

 >
 > But
 > (`just to add one more thing,`)
-> You don't have to support LC3-SuperWideBand `over` Bluetooth Classic in the first place.
+> > You don't have to support LC3-SuperWideBand `over` Bluetooth Classic in the first place.
-> Supporting LC3-SuperWideBand over BLE is fine.
+> > Supporting LC3-SuperWideBand over BLE is fine.
 > And there's no specific need to support PXP either.
 >
-> Kato-san, do you have any thoughts on these?
->
-> 加藤さんのターン
->
-> Got it.
+> So
+> My apologies for bringing it up.
 >
 > (By the way,)
 > is there a way to check a list of supported profiles somewhere?